 Signs to watch for after restarting lamotrigine:

-- Any new rash, especially in the first 2-3 weeks
+- Any new rash, especially in the first 2 to 3 weeks

 - Blistering or peeling skin